Concentration Inequalities for Sums of Markov Dependent Random Matrices: Main Results

-with the inequality being Holder's inequality.
-This gives the bounds on the moment generating function.
-The tail bounds then follow. \end{proof} \end{toappendix} We now give some remarks.
+Under Assumption \ref{ass:hoeffding} (resp.
+Assumption \ref{ass:bernstein}), the conclusion of Theorem \ref{thm:markov_matrix_hoeffding} (resp.
+Theorem \ref{thm:markov_matrix_bernstein}) holds with an extra multiplicative factor of $\operatorname{ess\,sup}\frac{d\boldsymbol{\nu}}{d\mmu}$ on the right-hand side. \end{corollary} \begin{remark} In many applications these bounds are used to determine how many samples are needed (i.e., how long the chain has to run) in order for the tail probability to be less than some fixed value; in these cases the number of samples will depend only logarithmically on $\operatorname{ess\,sup}\frac{d\boldsymbol{\nu}}{d\mmu}$.
+Alternatively, the probability of an event under the Markov chain driven by $P$ initialized at $\boldsymbol{\nu}$ can be bounded by the probability of an event under the Markov chain driven by $P$ initialized at $\mmu$ up to an extra multiplicative factor of $1+\chi^2\infdivx{\boldsymbol{\nu}}{\mmu}$; see Lemma 29 of \cite{kook2024covarianceestimationusingmarkov}. \end{remark}

+We now give some remarks on the above theorems.
 First, for the first statements regarding the moment generating function in both Theorems \ref{thm:markov_matrix_hoeffding} and \ref{thm:markov_matrix_bernstein}, the variance proxies are asymptotically optimal for a class of Markov chains.
-Let $\mpi$ be a distribution on $\mathcal{X}$ and let $P$ be a transition kernel such that $P(x, y)=\lambda \mathbbm{1}_{x=y}+(1-\lambda)\pi(y)$, so that $\mpi$ is the stationary distribution.
-Let $f:\mathcal{X}\to\mathbb{R}$ be any scalar function, and let $F:\mathcal{X}\to\mathbb{R}^{d\times d}$ be defined as $F(x)=f(x)I$, so that these are all real symmetric.
+Let $\mmu$ be a distribution on $\mathcal{X}$ and let $P$ be a transition kernel such that $P(x, y)=\lambda \mathbbm{1}_{x=y}+(1-\lambda)\mmu(y)$, so that $\mmu$ is the stationary distribution.
+Let $f:\mathcal{X}\to\mathbb{R}$ be any scalar-valued function, and let $F:\mathcal{X}\to\mathbb{R}^{d\times d}$ be defined as $F(x)=f(x)I$, so that these are all real symmetric.
 It is straightforward that

 since all $F(x)$ commute.